georgep26/ai_diagrams/README.md

 3. **Customize as needed**:
    - Modify components, labels, and positions
-   - Maintain structure and styling
+   - Maintain structure and styling from the template
    - Read XML comments for guidance

-4. **Create organization templates**:
-   - See `templates/organizations/README.md` for instructions
-   - Customize colors and branding
-   - Maintain compatibility with base structure

 ### Contributing